nathanborak/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * Hardware: Core Cache Interface (CCI-P) specification implemented in SystemVerilog.

-Use these interfaces to deploy your IP on the Integrated FPGA Platform or the Intel PAC with Arria 10 GX FPGA.
+Use these interfaces to deploy your IP on the Integrated FPGA Platform or the Intel PAC with Stratix 10 SX FPGA.

 ### ASE Capabilities ###